mmichaelb/terraform-provider-redshift/README.md

+> [!NOTE]
+> This repository is archived and now read-only.
+Feel free to checkout the fork from DB Systel at https://github.com/dbsystel/terraform-provider-redshift/

 # Terraform Provider for AWS Redshift

 This provider allows to manage with Terraform [AWS Redshift](https://aws.amazon.com/redshift/) objects like users, groups, schemas, etc..